-Title: Global Carbon Market Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) Country: Global Lead executing agency:
+Title: Global Carbon Market Commissioned by: German Federal Ministry for Economic Affairs and Climate Action (BMWK) Country: Global Lead executing agency:

 Uganda: Climate Change Department of the Uganda Ministry of Water and Environment